-Arrow operates in two segments -- electronic components and Enterprise Computing Solutions (ECS).
+Arrow operates in two segments -- global components and Enterprise Computing Solutions (ECS).
 The larger division, global components, accounts for about two-thirds of sales.
 Its product offerings consist of semiconductors; passive, electro-mechanical, and interconnect products, such as capacitors, resistors, potentiometers, power supplies, relays, switches, and connectors; and computing and memory products.
 Most of its customers' orders are too large or too frequent to be available via a direct purchase from the manufacturer.

 Its Enterprise Computing Solutions (ECS) business -- which sells hardware, software, storage, and security products to value-added resellers -- makes up about a third of sales.
 ECS has added professional consulting, cloud computing, managed services, and technical training as the business unit expands its support for resellers and systems integrators beyond hardware sales.

 Altogether, Arrow has 300 sales offices and 40 distribution centers in 56 countries worldwide.

 Sales and Marketing

 Arrow serves more than 100,000 OEMs and contract manufacturers through its components business segment and value-added resellers through its ECS business segment.
 Most of its sales are made on an order-by-order basis, rather than through long-term sales contracts.

 Industries served include aerospace and defense, alternative energy, automotive, computers, gaming, industrial equipment, instrumentation, medical and scientific devices, networking, optoelectronics, and telecommunications equipment.

 Sales inched up 2% in 2015 to $23.3 billion.
 The ECS segment's sales rose 5% while global components had just a 1% increase.